biker2000on/pi-vision-symbols/README.md

 ## Left remaining on SlickGrid

 <!-- * change naming from config -->
-* edit functionality
+* edit functionality (still needs submission to PI)
 * datetime editor for timestamp
 * editor dependent on tag type
-* excel copy/paste functionality
+* excel copy/paste functionality (requires copy/paste to be disabled on display)
 <!-- * update colors when config changes -->
 <!-- * update headers when config changes -->
 <!-- * column width in config -->